mwvgroup/pwv_kpno/_sources/index.rst.txt

 **pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O at Kitt Peak National Observatory.
 It provides atmospheric models in the near-infrared (from 7,000 to 10,000 Angstroms) for years 2010 onward.
-Understanding atmospheric absorption is important when calibrating ground based astronomical observations.
+Understanding atmospheric effects is important when calibrating ground based astronomical observations.
 Traditionally, determining the detailed atmospheric transmission function at a given date and time required performing dedicated spectrographic observations. **pwv_kpno** provides an alternative